 Demolition Party was commanded by Lieutenant Commander A E P Welman DSO

 DSC, who had had a spectacular career in Coastal Forces in WW1 and had

 spent the interwar years in various high profile positions in London,

 including that of Commandant Metropolitan Special Constabulary (Thames

-detachment, party XD (G), from the Kent Fortress Royal Engineers
+Division).
+There was also a Demolition Party XD (G), from the Kent Fortress Royal Engineers